cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/kv.md

 ### Creating a namespace

-A Namespace is a container for key-value pairs in your account.
+A namespace is a container for key-value pairs in your account.

 Using [Wrangler](/cli-wrangler/commands#kv), you can create a namespace by running this subcommand that will generate a binding (which is referred to as FIRST_KV below) and a namespace ID.